usaid-cs/yesterday-i-learned/random.md

 - [Finnish people don't smalltalk.](http://www.bbc.com/travel/story/20181016-how-the-finnish-survive-without-small-talk) ["Speech is silver, silence is golden."](https://en.wiktionary.org/wiki/speech_is_silver,_silence_is_golden)
 - ["Subsist"](https://www.merriam-webster.com/dictionary/subsist) is basically a mashup of "sustain" and "persist".
 - There are [two common kinds of M.2 drives](https://www.online-tech-tips.com/computer-tips/sata-3-vs-m-2-vs-nvme-overview-and-comparison/) (M.2 being the shape and size): SATA (with two slits) and NVMe (with one slit).
-- Հայաստան, which is how Armenians write Armenia in Armenian, looks like how you write "minimum".
 - [People die from instagram parkour all the time](https://www.liveleak.com/view?i=715_1513068362).
 - [India produces 75% of the world's spices.](https://en.wikipedia.org/wiki/Spice#Production)
 - Downvoting is pretty much the only [feature worth going for on Hacker News](https://github.com/minimaxir/hacker-news-undocumented).